GreyEarl/human_soundpack_dreame/README.md

 Go to your Valetudo page <IP/HOSTNAME>/#/options/robot/misc

-Write down the data (the language code can be chosen by you, just don't use an official language like DE, EN, ...)
+The language code can be random, just don't use an official language code like NL or EN